may-asver/work_automation/camaras_not responding/README.md

 The list is saved in a xlsx file and separated by server.  <br />

 ## Requirements
-- Powershell module: MilestonePSTools version 23.2.3
+- Powershell module: MilestonePSTools version 24.2.1 or above
 - Python 3.7 or above.
-- Python libraries: dotenv, PySimpleGUI, openpyxl.
+- Python libraries: dotenv, FreeSimpleGUI, openpyxl, datetime.

 ## Usage
 1. Download the script with the folder _resources_.